springernature/frontend-playbook/practices/graded-browser-support.md

 While we do not test [grey-area browsers](#grey-area-browsers), we still work towards the best experience for all our users.
 CSS for grey-area browsers should therefore be prefixed using [Autoprefixer](https://github.com/postcss/autoprefixer).
 Automatically adding vendor prefixes allows us to increase support for these browsers with little extra effort.

-The following `.browserslistrc` file ([a standard way of sharing target browser data](https://github.com/browserslist/browserslist)) should cover all browsers that receive Advanced CSS according to our [Browser Support list](#browser-support-list).
+The following `.browserslistrc` file ([a standard way of sharing target browser data](https://github.com/browserslist/browserslist)) should cover all browsers that receive Enhanced CSS according to our [Browser Support list](#browser-support-list).

 ```nanorc
 defaults